-During the building phase you learn a lot about yourself.
-You discover the exercises that suit you best, the set-and-rep scheme that works best and the length and frequency of workouts that are the most productive for you.
-There's no great figure in any field of physical endeavor who isn't extremely aware of his or her unique training requirements.
+During the building phase, you learn a lot about yourself.
+You discover the exercises that suit you best, the set-and-rep scheme that works best, and the length and frequency of workouts that are the most productive for you.
+There’s no great figure in any field of physical endeavor who isn’t extremely aware of his or her unique training requirements.
 For example, when the immortal Bill Pearl was developing his physique, he did so under the excellent tutelage of Leo Stern.
 After laying the foundation, however, Pearl went on to be his own trainer and guided himself to heights of development that remain awesome.

 As the years reveal to you more of your own needs and results, you should leave behind the programs and routines of others.
 You’ll know what length cycle works best for you, be it four weeks or 12.
 You’ll discover how many sets produce results for you, how much sleep you need, what diet works best and you’ll keep making progress.

-I've often remarked that today, at 48, I'm more in love with barbell training that I was when I began in 1963 at the age of 16.
+I’ve often remarked that today, at 48, I’m more in love with barbell training than I was when I began in 1963 at the age of 16.
 I have no illusions about what I can achieve or how far I can go, but training is always exciting and enjoyable.
-My workouts vary, and I find that my health, condition, strength and ability with martial arts and general activities is fantastic.
+My workouts vary, and I find that my health, condition, strength, and ability with martial arts and general activities is fantastic.

-After more than 30 years with those wonderful pieces of iron I am still not stuck in a rut.
+After more than 30 years with those wonderful pieces of iron, I am still not stuck in a rut.
 I have exciting long- and short-range goals and almost indescribable satisfaction at the end of every workout.
 The very nature of weight training makes it perfect as a lifelong pursuit.